scrapy/scrapy/docs/intro/tutorial.rst

                 f.write(response.body)

-The :meth:`~scrapy.spiders.Spider.parse` method will be called to handle each of the requests for those URLs, even though we haven't explicitely told Scrapy to do so.
-This happens because :meth:`~scrapy.spiders.Spider.parse` is Scrapy's default callback method, which is called for requests without an explicitely assigned callback.
+The :meth:`~scrapy.spiders.Spider.parse` method will be called to handle each of the requests for those URLs, even though we haven't explicitly told Scrapy to do so.
+This happens because :meth:`~scrapy.spiders.Spider.parse` is Scrapy's default callback method, which is called for requests without an explicitly assigned callback.